frapez1/Networking-for-Big-Data/README.md

 This part of the course focuses on understanding Data Centers, how they work and what protocols they use.

 ## HW-1
+In this hw we are going to analyze some data center structure.
+Keywords:
+  * Simulation
+  * Fat-Tree
+  * Jellyfish
+  * Erd˝os-R´enyi random graphs:

 ## HW-2